About The Trinity Tripod

 The paper strives to give complete coverage of campus news and is the primary medium for the expression of student opinion and criticism.
 The Tripod is published Tuesdays while classes are in session and is available at a variety of locations on campus, including the Tripod news stands at Mather Hall and the Raether Library.
 The Tripod retains offices in the basement of Jackson Hall and also manages a robust advertising program during the semester.

-Famous alumni include syndicated Washington Post columnist George F. Will ’62, Los Angeles Times sports columnist Jim Murray ’43, and Philadelphia Inquirer editor and reporter William K. “Bill” Marimow ’69 – all Pulitzer Prize winners.
+Famous alumni syndicated Washington Post columnist George F. Will ’62, Los Angeles Times sportswriter Jim Murray ’43, and Washington Post columnist Steven Pearlstein ’73 – all three are Pulitzer Prize winners.
+New York Times features writer Peter Kilborn ’61 was also a former editor of the Tripod.

 The current Editor-in-Chief of the Tripod is Brendan W. Clark ’21.
 The immediate past Editor-in-Chief of the Tripod is Gillian Reinhard ’20 (Fall 2017, Spring 2018, Spring 2019, Fall 2019).